-We performed a walkdown of Barton Springs Campground, and we found it to be operating in accordance with the guidelines.
-We created a checklist based upon (1) Stewardship Guideline 7.1.4 - Developed Recreation Area Rules and Regulations, (2) Host Handbook, and (3) Resident Manager Manual.
+We performed a walkdown of Loyston Point Campground, and we found it to be generally operating in accordance with the guidelines.
+We created a checklist based upon

+- (1) Stewardship Guideline 7.1.4 Developed Recreation Area Rules and Regulations, - (2) Host Handbook, and (3) Resident Manager Manual.
 We used the checklist during our walkdown to identify whether the campground was in compliance with the guidelines.
-We found the campground to be clean, well-maintained, and based on our walkdown, operated effectively.
-Based on the specific criteria in the guidelines, we identified one noncompliance.
-It is provided for informational purposes only and does not require a response or action from management.
-The only noncompliance we noted was one instance of a nail in a tree, hanging the sign shown in Figure 5.
+We found the campground to be clean, well-maintained, and based on our walkdown operated effectively.
+Based on the specific criteria in the guidelines, we identified a few noncompliances.
+They are provided for informational purposes only, and they do not require a response or actions from management.
+The only noncompliances found were two instances where campsites had more than two camping units.
+An example of more than two camping units in one site is shown in Figure 2.